-The model parameters were also estimated by the maximum likelihood method using the bbmle package.
-Total offspring numbers were modeled by Poisson distribution.
+The model parameters were also estimated by maximum likelihood using the bbmle package.
+Total offspring numbers were modeled using a Poisson distribution.
 This method was not multi-level; therefore, the shapes of curves of different species varied more than when assuming shared distributions of model parameters.
-Besides, this method behaved badly in estimating the uncertainty of the parameter estimation.
+Besides, this method behaved poorly in estimating the uncertainty of the parameter estimation.
 Nevertheless, the ranks of the RTmax (rho = 0.88, p = 0.003, Spearman’s rank test) and RTmin (rho = 0.97, p = 0.00016, Spearman’s rank test) estimated by both methods are highly correlated.

 Reproduction-related traits: The posterior distributions of RTmin, RTmax, and RTopt (6000 samples of each parameter of each species) were modeled by hIndex as the fixed effect and species identity as the random effect in the linear mix-effect model.
 Fecundity at 29°C and 17°C, recovered fecundity after 29°C and 14°C were used as direct measurements of their performance in the high and low temperatures.
 The offspring numbers were modeled by hIndex and experimental block as fix effects and species as a random effect in the generalized linear mix-effect model (family = “negative binomial”).
-Diagnostics of the models were conducted.
+Diagnostics of the models were examined.
 Data points with extreme leverage value were excluded and the model was fitted again to test if the statistical significance still holds.

 Knockdown tolerance.
-The six measurements of physiological tolerance were modeled by hIndex, block, and tube position as fixed effects, species as a random effect in the linear mix-effect model (family = “gaussian”).
+The six measurements of physiological tolerance were modeled as a function of hIndex, block, and tube position as fixed effects, and species as a random effect in linear mix-effect models (family = “gaussian”).